Multi-fidelity estimators for coronary circulation models under clinically-informed data uncertainty: Input and output uncertainties

 \subsection{Computational cost}

 Outputs for each model fidelity were computed using a fixed number of input parameter realizations.
-Specifically, we solved 400 high-fidelity cardiovascular model instances in parallel using 48 cores, either through the Comet cluster available through a XSEDE allocation, or using resources from the Center for Research Computing at the University of Notre Dame.
+Specifically, we solved a { total} of 400 high-fidelity (HF) cardiovascular model instances in parallel using 48 cores { for each HF simulation}, either through the Comet cluster available through a XSEDE allocation, or using resources from the Center for Research Computing at the University of Notre Dame.
 All simulations were performed over four cardiac cycles, the first half consisting of QMC realizations of the inlet pressure $\text{P}_\text{in}$, while the remaining 200 with stochastic intramyocardial pressure $\text{P}_\text{im}$.
 One- and zero-dimensional models were solved 1,000 and 10,000 times, respectively for each random input.
 Relative and cumulative simulation costs are reported in Tables~\ref{table:1} and ~\ref{table:2}, respectively.